rhaylee250/blockchain-ai-agent-project/README.md

 This project aims to create an **AI Artist Agent** powered by the **AI16Z framework** that interacts with **Twitter personalities**.
 It generates **artistic images** based on Twitter content, stores these images on a **blockchain**, and displays outstanding artworks on an official platform.
 The goal is to combine **AI-driven art generation**, **Twitter integration**, and **blockchain-based storage** into a seamless ecosystem.

-The system ensures that the generated artworks are stored securely, with ownership tracked through **Ethereum blockchain** technology.
+The system ensures that the generated artworks are stored securely, with ownership tracked through **Solana blockchain** technology.
 The project is designed for artists, creators, and technology enthusiasts interested in AI, art, and blockchain.

 ### Key Features:
 - **AI Agent**: The agent listens to Twitter posts and generates artworks using the content.
 - **Blockchain Storage**: Generated artworks are stored on Ethereum blockchain, ensuring decentralization and secure ownership.
 - **Official Platform**: An official web platform where the best artworks are displayed.
-- **Smart Contracts**: Ethereum smart contracts handle artwork storage and ownership tracking.
+- **Smart Contracts**: Solana smart contracts handle artwork storage and ownership tracking.

 ---